0n1cOn3/aut0_mak3r/README.md

   Some features are not yet available but will be coming soon

-  * Full Linux Configuration (Sources, Kali Tools, OpenVPN...)
-  * Pentesting Tools Installation (many GitHub tools)
+  * Modular launcher with a curated set of focused utilities
-  * Install Tools menu for automatic or manual tool installation
+  * Install Tools menu with automatic/manual installation, platform-aware package lists and one-click upgrades
-  * Cool Command Line Features (delete history, print all IPs in the network, check open ports... and much more!)
+  * Cool Command Line Features (delete history, list local/public IPs, traceroute, DNS/WHOIS lookups, open port scans, network sweeps, speed tests, log tailing, resource monitors and more)
-  * Termux Tools (Instagram attacks/Facebook attacks/Metasploit/DDoS)
-  * Termux Update Installation (Updating Termux)
-  * Termux Necessary Package Installation (Installing some packages)
-  * Community Tools (Combo Editor, MySQL Exploiter, Proxyscraper, Dead Pinger, Password, Payloader, Evil Wifi, WhatSpam, B00t3r, FTP Exploit, Gmail Bruter, MAC Gen, Pentestbox, r00tw0rm, DDoS Scripts, SSH Exploit, JexBoss, Telnet Bruter)
   * Command Execution (tmaker)

 # Disclaimer